anitsh/til/README.md

 The topic are mainly tech related but could be anything random.

-I wish to have short issues lived issues like blog posts and brief overview of a tech stack.
+The nature of issues here are supposed to short lived, few hours or a day kind of issue but I have come to realize that does not happen.
+Anyways, I wish to have short lived issues like blog posts and brief overview of a tech stack.
 For indepth study I use another account [LearnWithAnit](https://github.com/LearnWithAnit) for learning books and online courses.
 This is also open sourced if you would like participate.